Bankoga/golem/docs/catch_22/06_of_bat_man_and_monster.md

 # Catch-22: Of Bat, Man, and Monster

-> Who made who?
+> **TL;DR**: Who made who?
 Come on come on, listen to the attributional divisional measurement of spatio-temporality!

 ![anomalous apocalyptic landscaping](/docs/catch_22/images/of_bat_man_and_monster_banner.jpg)
 > Many are trapped in a hell of their own making